 A learning disorder has nothing to do with stupidity.
 The affected schoolchildren are just as smart as other children.

 But learning is difficult for them.
 Writing without errors, quick and correct mental arithmetic: What does it depend on?
-What specific measures can help against learning difficulties?
-In this article, you'll learn more about learning disorders.
+Which measures specifically help against the Learning Difficulties?
+In this article you will learn more about learning disorders.

 According to psychological definition learning disorder is a developmental disorder.
 It is responsible for children falling behind their peers.
 Because they have learning difficulties, they do not progress in school.

 There are different types of learning disorders.
 Particularly common are Dyscalculia and dyslexia.
 The affected children are intelligent, but they cannot keep up with the normal pace of learning.
 That's why they need targeted help - which in turn requires an accurate diagnosis.